nikfrank/vanilla-blackjack/README.md

 copy some test text into `index.html`

-then open the html file in your browser
+then open the html file in your browser... you should see the test text.
+Once you do, you're ready to start!

 ## main development